Harvesting Early Potatoes: Getting A Successful Harvest

 Is it possible to harvest early potatoes by hand without damaging the crop?

-Yes, it is possible to harvest early potatoes by hand without damaging the crop.
-You can gently dig around the base of the plant to check the size and development of the tubers.
-Be careful not to damage the potatoes or the roots of the plant.
+You can harvest early potatoes by hand without damaging them.
+Gently dig around the base of the plant to check tuber size and development.
+Handle the potatoes and roots with care to avoid bruising or breakage.

 How many weeks after flowering should early potatoes be harvested?